jieliu6/THEMIS/doc/doc.md

   }
 ~~~~

-* Virtual evidence variable for transition probability of Z.
+* Virtual evidence variable for transition probability of Z. The following example is for |Z|=5.

 ~~~~
 variable : LOG_DIST_Z {